Columbus Day: Columbus's legacy

 In 1992, in remembrance of the 500th anniversary of the discovery of America, the Columbus Lighthouse, in Santo Domingo Este was inaugurated.
 The monument is both a mausoleum and a museum showcasing objects including a boat from Cuba and Colombian jewelry.
 Constructed of concrete, the monument is 680 ft long.
 Its architecture is cross-shaped and represents the Christianization of the Americas.
-According to the Dominican authorities, remains of Christopher Columbus are sheltered at the lighthouse.
-However, Spanish authorities have proved through DNA tests that the remains in the Cathedral of Seville are the real remains of Columbus.
-The Dominican authorities haven't allowed the same DNA tests to be done to the remains in the lighthouse, so it is impossible to know if the remains of Columbus are divided or if the remains in the lighthouse belonged to another person.
+According to Dominican authorities, Columbus' remains are sheltered at the lighthouse.
+Spanish authorities proved through DNA tests that remains in the Cathedral of Seville were his and Dominican authorities have not allowed the same, so whether the sets are related remains unknown.